gemseo/gemseo/doc_src/interface/software_connection.rst

 #.
 Store the outputs,
    *i.e.* stores  :meth:`!MDODiscipline.local_data` in :attr:`!MDODiscipline.cache`.
 #.
 Update the :attr:`!MDODiscipline.status` to DONE or FAILED.
 #.
-Update accumulated execution time :attr:`!MDODiscipline.exec_time`.
+Update accumulated execution time :attr:`!ExecutionStatistics.execution_time`.

 A complete example of discipline integration is given in :ref:`sellar_mdo`.